IlkhanYalcin/LocQR/README.md

 # caffiend
- A coffee tracking app w.
-React.JS FantaCSS & Firebase
+An IOT project which replaces local RFID scanners with a centralized web service, using React.JS, FantaCSS & Firebase